 Litmus took advantage of the fact that all buyer personas behave differently, especially when it comes to their location (an often forgotten element to quantified buyer persona construction).
 We often forget that in a region with less competition, we can often charge more; and in a region with more competition, we may need to charge less.

-In fact, we’ve seen time and time again through our customers where those who localize their prices are often growing at a quicker rate overall, and definitely growing quicker in their localized regions - sometimes at levels of 30% or more than their counterparts.
+In fact, we’ve seen time and time again through our customers where those who set different prices for local markets are often growing at a quicker rate overall, and definitely growing quicker in their localized regions - sometimes at levels of 30% or more than their counterparts.
 Let’s walk through what exactly price localization is along with some data showing it’s impact, before outlining how you can take advantage of this powerful pricing strategy.

 1. Cosmetic Localization - Making Sure Prospects See Prices in Their Currency